SpencerBrown1717/Circuit-IQ_Plan_of_Attack/README.md

-The premis is that.... if AGI is actualy coming ... and AI will be used to fight and win wars, i can't imagien them being bested by a zip file.
+The premis is that.... if AGI is actualy coming ... and AI will be used to fight and win wars, i can't imagine them being bested by a zip file.